 A hinged interior storm window can be removed easily by unscrewing the hinges from both the window case and the window frame itself.

-You can pry apart the window frame with a thin bladed screwdriver, or chisel.
-Remove the broken glass and replace with a new window pane.
+You can pry apart the window frame with a thin-bladed screwdriver or chisel.
+Remove the broken glass and replace it with a new window pane.
 Spread some glue on each of the connection areas of the frame and press together to form a bond.